-I don't know about you, but when it comes to a favorite time of year to eat breakfast, mine is fall.
-Call me lame, but the options are just SO much better.
+Fall is my favorite time of year for breakfast.
+The options are just SO much better.
 Just thinking of the warm, nutty flavor of maple cinnamon oatmeal gives me goosebumps.
 Oh!
 And even better -- the delicious taste of pumpkin coffee makes me want to instantaneously go outside and jump in a pile of leaves and carve a pumpkin all at once.

 Just trust me on this one.
 Check out 6 great ways to bring fall to your breakfast table: